raryanpur/Cardibo-1.0/README.txt

 More to come in the future.

 Any questions?
-Email me at raryanpur at gmail dot com
+Email me at rameen at cardibo dot com